 Being clear can also help you overcome the feeling.
-You must know your goals, your audience, and where the values are in your sharing.
-This discovery process takes time and you should find other creators to exchange ideas.
-You can also reach out to me to chat over a virtual coffee.
+You must know your goals, your audience, and what value you bring.
+This discovery process takes time and you should find other entrepreneurs to exchange ideas.

 If you're afraid of people judging you, know that 100% of things in our world attracts fans and haters at the same time.
 People will show up and challenge you, but the good thing is that all of them will move on with their lives very quickly.
 This is how our modern world works, so the earlier you embrace it, the further you’ll go.

-Creators have troubles with motivation to keep up with their routine in Building in Public.
+Entrepreneurs have trouble with motivation to keep up with their routine in Building in Public.
 Let's take a look at the definition of motivation: "a reason or reasons for acting or behaving in a particular way."

 The root cause of lacking motivation comes from having no clear vision in the Why.
 At this point, you must ask yourself - why are you doing this?

 Do you want the marketing benefits?
 Do you want accountability?
 Do you want to get out of your comfort zone?
 Also, how does Building in Public add value to your life?

 Spend some time thinking deeply about the Why and lock down your goal.
 Break it down into measurable small steps so that you can aim for small wins.
 For example: